mauricerenck/indieConnector/docs/mastodon.md

     extends: indieconnector/fields/webmentions
 ```

-This will show toggle in the panel that allows you to disable posting for this page.
+This will show a toggle in the panel that allows you to disable posting for this page.